 Accommodation & Transportation Accordion Closed

-During this program, students and staff will be staying in Ibis hotels at the various destinations.
+During this program, students and staff will be staying in Ibis hotels at various destinations.
 We will be renting vehicles for in-country transportation through our route up to Dijon, as public transportation will not accomplish our goals for this portion of the journey.
 Once we reach Dijon, we will be taking a train to Paris and using public transportation systems to reach our remaining destinations.

 The Faculty Accordion Closed

-This program will be led by Professor John Cauvin, native of Nice and experienced hotel and restaurateur; and Chef Mark Molinaro, who has over 20 years of cooking/teaching experience under classically trained French chefs.
+This program will be led by Professor John Cauvin, a native of Nice and experienced hotel and restaurateur; and Chef Mark Molinaro, who has over 20 years of cooking/teaching experience under classically trained French chefs.